bhaskarborah/Marketing_Data_Analysis/README.md

 #   Marketing Data - Analysis

+UC Berkley Data Visualization Final Project (**Team:** Nhi Nguyen, Vijaya Ayanampudi, Bhaskar Borah, and Scott MacDonald)

 ## Overview of Project

 XYZ is a company which has an extensive marketing data set.
 However it has been noted by the Chief Marketing Officer that the recent campaigns of the company have not been as successful as they should be.
 The primary objective of this project is analyze the dataset, understand the problem and propose a data-driven solution to eradicate the problem.

 ## Purpose

+"In marketing, market segmentation is the process of dividing a broad consumer or business market, normally consisting of existing and potential customers, into sub-groups of consumers (known as segments) based on some type of shared characteristics."

+[^1]: Wikipedia contributors.
+(2021, June 23).
+Market segmentation.
+In *Wikipedia, The Free Encyclopedia*.
+Retrieved 14:25, September 11, 2021, from https://en.wikipedia.org/w/index.php?title=Market_segmentation&oldid=1029982660

 Data Segmentation is the process of taking the data you hold and dividing it up and grouping similar data together based on the chosen parameters so that you can use it more efficiently within marketing and operations.